 Daily Care involves washing hands, using the potty, cleaning up, and prepare for lunch or snack time.

 Each child will be encouraged to sit at the table to eat with their friends.
-Lunches will be heated as needed and the children will begin to foster independence at mealtime while the teacher models good eating habits.
+Lunch will be served and children will begin to foster independence at mealtime while the teacher models good eating habits.

 The children will engage in large group teacher-directed movement activities; sometimes accompanied by music.